 \section{Numerical methods}

-In this Appendix, we summarize the method of the exact numerical calculation, which is identical to that used in Ref.~\cite{Tamura-exact}, but rewritten in a form suitable for the present work.
-To avoid confusion with other sign-related indices, we denote the lower ($+$) and upper ($-$) layers by $\downarrow$ and $\uparrow$, respectively, and the central bilayer region by ${\rm bi}$.
-The tight-binding equations for the corresponding periodic systems can be written in the unified form
+In this Appendix, we summarize the method of the exact numerical calculation, which is identical to that in Ref.~\cite{Tamura-exact}, except that the formulation has been rewritten to suit the present work.
+We denote the central bilayer region by ${\rm b}$.
+The tight-binding equations can be written as